sachinoo/p1.SachinKarki/README.md

     The feedback to the user is provided by microwave usign a sound.
 Once the food is heated,  we can hear some beeping sound.
 This is convinient as we do have to sit by the microwave and wait especially when the timer is for longer time.

+    Following are some of the mistakes that an user might make while using it:
+        - Once you press the number in the keypad, the timer starts

 -----------------------------------------------------------------------------------------------------------------------------
 # New Designed Interface